aucor/polylang-copy-content/readme.md

 ## Installation

 Download and activate.
 That's it.
-You will need Polylang first (d'oh).
+You will need Polylang, too (d'oh).

 ## Issues and feature whishlist